Bedfordshire Police: Structure

 Bedfordshire Police has collaborated in the formation of several specialist units with Hertfordshire Constabulary and Cambridgeshire Constabulary including Major Crime, Dogs, Firearms and Roads Policing.

 The force also leads regional units including Eastern Region Special Operations Unit and Eastern Counter Terrorism Intelligence Unit with forces in Cambridgeshire, Hertfordshire, Norfolk, Suffolk and Essex.

 In June 2015, the force implemented a new operating model – which comprises north and south bases and aims to increase the number of warranted officers in local communities.

-Initiatives and controversies
+Initiatives

 Bedfordshire Police publish results of cases on their official website, such as a drug gang who were jailed for 39 years.

 In 2014, Bedfordshire Police allowed cameras into the force 24/7 to film a fly-on-the-wall documentary, 24 Hours in Police Custody, capturing some of the issues faced by police officers today.
 The last series ended in June 2016, but more episodes are planned for the near future.

 In July 2015, Bedfordshire Police was the first force in the country to secure a female genital mutilation (FGM) protection order.
 The court order allowed officers to seize the passports of two young girls who it was thought were being taken to Africa.

 In 2016, Bedfordshire Police's cadets scooped a national award for their outstanding contribution to helping to reduce crime and creating a safer community.